Context

 Two Organizational Design Patterns To Take Into Account

 As we pivot from understanding the foundational misconceptions surrounding cognitive load in software product development, it becomes imperative to consider the environment in which these development teams operate.
 The organizational setting, far from being a backdrop, plays a pivotal role in shaping the cognitive load experienced by teams.
 It's a variable that can exacerbate or alleviate the pressures on a team's cognitive resources.
 While startups or smaller entities might enjoy the simplicity of a single-team focus, most organizations navigate the complexity of multiple teams.
-When not managed adeptly, this complexity becomes a source of unnecessary cognitive burden, detracting from the core objectives of innovation and efficient problem-solving.
+When not managed adeptly, this complexity becomes a source of unnecessary cognitive burden, detracting from the core objectives of innovation and efficient problem-solving; or just simply keeping complexity in check during continuous changes and maintenance.

 Within this complex landscape, two dominant organizational design patterns emerge, each with a distinct approach to balancing autonomy, alignment, and ownership.
 These patterns are not just abstract models; they are critical in understanding how cognitive load is distributed and managed across teams in larger organizations.